 Purpose and Use by Ofgem This table collects information on the GDNs' performance in delivering their current safety obligations, enabling Ofgem to monitor progress in achieving the targeted outputs.
 The tables provide for the separate identification of specific secondary deliverables under the RIIO-GD1 framework.
 Instructions for Completion GSMR gas in buildings (GIB) events Enter the number of GIB events reportable under GSMR/RIDDOR (ie GIB events where concentrations are 20% LEL and above or the release of gas is greater than 10kg) by the asset types shown, against the respective material, diameter band and pressure tier.
-Other Network GIB events The data in this table applies to GIBs of any level of gas concentration but not up to reportable limits, ie it excludes those GIB events which are reported in the table above
+Other Network GIB events The data in this table applies to GIBs of any level of gas concentration but not up to reportable limits, ie it cludes those GIB events which are reported in the table ove typ ma cai als ter the number of network GIB events by the asset bes / causation type shown, against the respective aterial, diameter band and pressure tier.
+Where the use of the escape is third party interference, do not so report the event against a specific asset type - this II ensure a single event is not double counted. e total number of network GIB events by pressure tier auto-populated by summing the above tables.
+Re portable Non-network emergency jobs do or ter the number of emergency jobs where an unsafe wnstream installation (i.e. meter, installation pipework appliance) has been discovered and reported to the ealth and Safety Executive.
+Lo ss of containment reported under COMAH inc ter the number of incidents and tonnes of gas lost for cidents involving the release of gas reported under MAH. st/spun iron fractures and ductile iron corrosion lures ter the number of SI/CI fractures or DI corrosion of ains by material, diameter band and pressure. st/spun iron fractures and ductile iron corrosion lures per 1000km of main CI, ab is table is auto-populated by dividing the number of /SI fractures or DI corrosion events reported in the ove table by the mains kilometres reported on table 2 and dividing by 1000.
+Ne etwork incidents pir sig rep ter the number of incidents where gas from a network be causes death, RIDDOR reportable injury or gnificant structural damage (> $\pounds$ 10,000 estimated pair cost) caused by iron mains (by diameter) or rvice pipes.
+Re pair - annual network risk

-Enter the number of network GIB events by the asset types / causation type shown, against the respective material, diameter band and pressure tier.
-Where the cause of the escape is third party interference, do not also report the event against a specific asset type - this will ensure a single event is not double counted.
-The total number of network GIB events by pressure tier is auto-populated by summing the above tables.
-Non-network installation pipework/appliances GIBs Enter the number of GIB events from meters, installation pipework and appliances.
-Enter the number of incidences of CO in building events.
-Loss of containment reported under COMAH Enter the number of incidents and tonnes of gas lost for incidents involving the release of gas reported under COMAH.
-Cast/spun iron fractures and ductile iron corrosion failures Enter the number of SI/CI fractures or DI corrosion of mains by material, diameter band and pressure.
-Cast/spun iron fractures and ductile iron corrosion failures per 1000km of main This table is auto-populated by dividing the number of CI/SI fractures or DI corrosion events reported in the above table by the mains kilometres reported on table 6.2 and dividing by 1000.
-Network incidents Enter the number of incidents where gas from a network pipe causes death, RIDDOR reportable injury or significant structural damage (> $\pm 10,000$ estimated repair cost) caused by iron mains (by diameter) or service pipes.
-Repair - annual network risk Enter the total accumulative repair risk (x10 6).
+Enter the total accumulative repair risk (x10 ). -- ---